techidaily/site-screen-mirror/source/_posts/in-2024-how-to-stream-anything-from-realme-12-5g-to-apple-tv-drfone-by-drfone-android.md

 This article has featured a list of different screen mirroring solutions you can use on your Realme 12 5G device.
 If you are looking for an effective **Mi screen mirroring** on a PC, you can use tools like Dr.Fone Air to mirror smartphones effectively without taking considerable time.
 The provided solutions are among the best options, saving you time and effort in connecting devices successfully.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to Screen Mirroring Realme 12 5G?

 [![](https://drfone.wondershare.com/images/james-davis.png)](https://drfone.wondershare.com/author/james-davis/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Most people think that screen mirroring is only a feature you can enjoy if you have an iPhone and Apple TV.
 But here is a piece of good news for Realme  fans as screen mirroring Realme 12 5G is also possible.
 By this can connect your smartphone to any TV and PC.
 Screen mirroring is casting your smartphone to a big screen so you can enjoy videos, pictures, music, and games on a large screen.
 It usually takes a few minutes to connect devices.
 The only thing you required is a sending and receiving device.
 The devices must be on the same network.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1.
 Does Realme 12 5G have Screen Mirroring?